roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Features.md

     -   You can create LoadBalancer type Services.
     -   You cannot create NodePort type Services because ASK clusters do not support the features that are related to nodes.
 -   **Ingress**
-    -   ALB Ingress: allows you to forward traffic at Layer 7 based on Server Load Balancer \(SLB\) instances without deploying controllers.
-For more information, see [ingress-alb demo](https://github.com/AliyunContainerService/serverless-k8s-examples/tree/master/ingress-alb).
+    -   SLB Ingress: allows you to forward traffic at Layer 7 based on Server Load Balancer \(SLB\) instances without deploying controllers.
+For more information, see [ingress demo](https://github.com/AliyunContainerService/serverless-k8s-examples/tree/master/ingress-alb).
     -   NGINX Ingress: allows you to create NGINX Ingresses after nginx-ingress-controller is deployed.
 For more information, see [ingress-nginx demo](https://github.com/AliyunContainerService/serverless-k8s-examples/tree/master/ingress-nginx).
 -   **Service discovery**